 If you’re still in bankruptcy it’s highly unlikely a lender will approve your joint remortgage application.
 You’ll also have borrowing restrictions as part of your bankruptcy order, so usually it’s best to wait.

-Whatever your situation, it's worth speaking to a specialist bankruptcy mortgage broker who can let you know what your options are.
+Whatever your situation, it's worth speaking to a specialist bankruptcy mortgage broker (like us!) who can let you know what your options are.

 The number one thing to remember is: take your time and speak to a specialist first.